-Control line - Also often called a fireline, this includes lines constructed by firefighters as well as natural barriers to fire such as rock outcroppings, roads and streams, or other water bodies.
-Fire lines are constructed by using bulldozers, leaf blowers, chainsaws, shovels, pulaskis, and rakes to clear away the vegetation down to mineral soil so that the fire will have nothing to burn when it gets to that point.
+Control line - Also often called a "fireline," this includes lines constructed by firefighters as well as natural barriers to fire such as rock outcroppings, roads, and streams or other water bodies.
+Foresters construct fire lines by using bulldozers, leaf blowers, chainsaws, shovels, pulaskis, and rakes to clear the line of vegetation down to the mineral soil so that the fire will have nothing to burn when it gets to that point.

 Council rake - A long-handled combination rake and cutting tool used in suppressing wildfire and mop-up.